-- Rare to see a pure merger

-- No payments

-- No goodwill

-- Work in progress and debtors paid as collected

-- Agree profit sharing ratios
+- Rare to see a pure merger in control terms but ... - No payments - No goodwill - Work in progress and debtors paid as collected - Agree profit sharing ratios - Accounting policies and merger accounts are key

 Acquisition

 - Acquiring a practice (or share) at an agreed value

 - Paid for in cash

 - Paid for in shares?

 - Potential deferred payment

 - Retention of clients?

 - Valuation based on profitability or fee ratio

 - Pay for net assets plus uplift for goodwill

 - Pure valuation of practice